Jo Tessem: AFC Bournemouth

 On 8 January 2008, Tessem joined AFC Bournemouth on a short-term deal.
 He had trained with the squad for over a month before signing.

 Kevin Bond, the manager, said: "Jo has bags of experience.
 He's been playing the last two seasons in Norway, so he's been getting regular football and is still very fit.
 He doesn't miss anything on the ball and he uses it very well.
 His last season didn't end until November, so he's in good shape and ready to go.
 Hopefully, it'll prove an ideal move for us, as well as him."

 Bournemouth were relegated to League Two after five successive seasons of League One football.
 Tessem had been playing under month-to-month contracts since joining the team, but Bournemouth could not offer a new contract by the end of the season due to their uncertain financial future.

 In June 2009 Tessem went on trial at the Swedish club Örgryte IS in Allsvenskan.
 Due to an injury he did not sign a contract with the club.
 Only six days after he discontinued the negotiations with Örgryte Tessem went to England for a trial with Southampton in League One.

 Totton & Eling

 Tessem managed Wessex League side Totton & Eling in 2008–2009, winning the league with 100 points.

 Eastleigh

 Tessem signed for Eastleigh in February 2010.
 After 4 appearances Tessem left the club later in the month.

 Totton & Eling

 Tessem returned to Wessex League side Totton & Eling in summer 2010 in order to play for the club.

 Hythe & Dibden

 Having played several matches at the end of the 2017–18 season for the club, Tessem rejoined Wessex League Division One side Hythe & Dibden.
 He made 27 league appearances during the 2018–19 season, scoring ten goals.

 Media career

 On 14 July 2022, it was announced he would join BBC Radio Solent, commentating on Southampton matches.

-Tessem remains registered as a player for Hythe & Dibden for the 2022-23 season, making himself available when his media duties allow.